rose-collectionservices/digital-archives/02 Processing Tiers/04-tier_2b.md

 1. *Extent:* at end have “[MB/GB amount] born digital material ([# files])
 * *To find out the size and number of files:* In Windows, right-click on the *[MSS_ID]_[title_statement]* folder and select *Properties*.
 A new window will appear with size information and the number of files and folders.
 For the MB/GB amount, choose the first one (size).
 2. *Summary:* make sure “and born digital material” is included
 3. *Restrictions on access:* Access to processed born digital materials is only available in the Stuart A. Rose Manuscript, Archives, and Rare Book Library (the Rose Library).
-Use of the original digital media is restricted.
+Use of the original digital media is restricted, but media is available to view upon request.
 4. *Appraisal Note (if applicable):* Blank and/or broken disks have been discarded.
 5. *Processing Note:* Born digital materials processed, arranged, and described by [name], [date].
 Born digital materials include files taken from [list of items].
 * a. *If finding aid has series:* For information as to how these materials were processed, see the processing note in the description of series [number], Born digital material. *(Or series the born digital material is found in.
 Add the below note to the **series level** Processing Note)*